Enter your ZIP to find local pros.

 Materials

-• Plywood ($1.50 to $3 per square foot): Strong, durable, and the most common subfloor option.
+• Plywood ($1.50 to $3 per square foot): The most common subfloor material — strong, durable, and compatible with nearly all finished flooring types.

-• Moisture-Resistant or High-Performance Panels ($3 to $5 per square foot): Treated to withstand damp conditions; common brands include Amdry, DRIcore, and Barricade.
+• Moisture-resistant or high-performance panels ($3 to $5 per square foot): Engineered to withstand damp conditions.
+Common brands include Amdry, DRIcore, and Barricade — recommended for bathrooms, basements, and kitchens.

 Labor

-• Removal and Disposal: Contractors typically charge $200 to $500 to dispose of old subfloor material, depending on local fees.
+• Removal and disposal: Contractors typically charge $200 to $500 to haul away old subfloor material, depending on volume and local disposal fees.

-• New Flooring: Replacing the subfloor involves removing the old flooring and installing a new one.
+• New flooring: Subfloor replacement requires removing the finished floor above and reinstalling new material after.
 The cost of new flooring typically ranges from $1 to $50 per square foot, not including labor.

 Image of second layer of underlayment in a subfloor replacement process

 Not all contractors handle the same subfloor issues.
-Flooring professionals fix surface-level problems, while foundation specialists handle structural concerns.
-Knowing which expert to call can save you both time and money.
+Flooring professionals address surface-level problems, while foundation specialists handle structural concerns involving joists, beams, or foundation movement.
+Calling the wrong type of contractor can delay the project and add cost.

 Hire a flooring contractor if:

-• The damage is limited to the subfloor panels or underlayment.
+• The damage is limited to subfloor panels or underlayment

-• The issue is surface-level, such as squeaks, soft spots, or water-damaged panels.
+• The issue is surface-level — squeaks, soft spots, or water-damaged panels

 Hire a foundation contractor if:

-• The floors noticeably slope, indicating potential structural movement.
+• The floors noticeably slope, which may indicate structural movement

-• There are signs of foundation issues, such as wall cracks or doors that stick.
+• There are signs of foundation issues, such as wall cracks or doors that no longer close properly

-In some cases, both professionals may need to coordinate, especially if shifting supports caused the subfloor damage.
-A reliable contractor should clarify whether the problem is cosmetic or structural before you commit to repairs.
+In some cases, both professionals will need to coordinate — particularly when foundation shifting caused the subfloor damage.
+A reliable contractor should tell you upfront whether the problem is structural or cosmetic before you commit to any work.

-Modernize can connect you with local foundation pros and flooring pros, so you can get quotes, compare pricing, and get your subfloor replaced quickly.
+Modernize can connect you with local foundation pros and flooring pros, so you can compare quotes and get your subfloor replaced with confidence.

 Compare top-rated flooring pros in your area.